JonasWischeropp/unity-materials-from-textures/README.md

 <!-- TODO insert gif -->

 ## How to use
-1. Select the folders that should be converted to a material
+1. Select the folders that should be converted into materials
-2. Right click on the selection
+2. Right-click on the selection
 3. Click `Create > Material(s) from Textures`
 4. Specify the shader
 5. If required adjust settings